This is not about promising a perfect night’s sleep every night. Your role is to dispel myths by sharing what we know about normal sleep.

 - Avoid drinking large quantities late in the evening if you wake needing to urinate

-- Alcohol and cigarettes reduce sleep quality for many of us
+- Alcohol and cigarettes can reduce sleep quality

-Remember medical issues: so obstructive sleep apnoea (OSA) or restless leg syndrome (RLS) may be contributing.
+Remember medical issues: obstructive sleep apnoea (OSA) or restless leg syndrome (RLS) may be contributing to poor sleep.

 Explore the value of mindfulness resources such as apps